Stanford-ILIAD/proximal-teaching/README.md

 # Shared Autonomy for Proximal Teaching
 Public release for our HRI 2025 paper "Shared Autonomy for Proximal Teaching", published at HRI 2025.

+What if your self-driving car could also help teaching you how to drive?
+There may be many reasons why a human user might wish to drive, including safety critical scenarios, sports like high performance racing, and also simply for personal enjoyment with the feel of driving.
+However, driving instuction, like many motor skill learning tasks, can be expensive and difficult to access.
+One important aspect of coaching is personalization: identifying the skills a student learner is struggling with, and should focus on improving.
+In our paper, we show how semi-autonomous vehicle features (e.g. steering assist) can be used to help identify a student's "zone of proximal development", or the space of skills they find most learnable.
+We then use this to provide AI-assisted coaching for a high performance racing task in CARLA Simulation Thunder Hill, a famouse raceway in Norther California.
+Across n=50 users, our AI-assisted coach leads to improvements across a variety of metrics (e.g. speed, smoothness) versus self practice!